 Who doesn’t love the smell of maple syrup?
 Doctors who smell it coming from diapers!
 Don’t know what i’m talking about – feeling sorta alone?
-It’s a bad pun about sotolone, a rare molassesy smelling side product of branched chain amino acid (BCAA) breakdown that builds up when you have mutations in the branched-chain a-ketoacid dehydrogenase complex (BCKD complex) that prevent BCAAs including ISOLEUCINE from being fully broken down into their normal products.
+It’s a bad pun about sotolone!
+Sotolone is a rare molassesy smelling side product of protein letter (amino acid) breakdown.
+In particular, sotolone can be made during the breaking down of branched chain amino acids (BCAA) including ISOLEUCINE (Iso, Ile), and it builds up when people have mutations in the branched-chain a-ketoacid dehydrogenase complex (BCKD complex).
+Those mutations prevent BCAAs from being fully broken down into their normal products.
 And it’s a telltale sign of Maple Syrup Urine Disease (MSUD) – aka branched-chain aminoaciduria.

-As the similar names suggest, the amino acid Isoleucine (Ile, I) is a lot like yesterday’s Leucine (Leu, L) which was a lot like the previous day’s valine (Val, V) – starting with the composition of their side chains (R groups) (the part that makes each aa unique).
+As the similar names suggest, the amino acid Isoleucine (Ile, I) is a lot like yesterday’s Leucine (Leu, L) which was a lot like the previous day’s valine (Val, V) – starting with the composition of their side chains (R groups) (the part that makes each amino acid unique).
 These 3 amino acids constitute the Branched Chain Amino Acids (BCAAs) which have branching hydrocarbon chains.
-Since hydrogen & carbon share electrons pretty fairly, this makes them “nonpolar” (even charge distribution) and thus hydrophobic – they’re excluded by the surrounding water, forcing them to seek refuge in the protein’s interior (so don’t expect to find them on the surface of a protein).
+As that term suggests, these chains are made up of carbon and hydrogen atoms.
+Atoms join together to form molecules by sharing pairs of electrons, which are negatively-charged subatomic particles.
+Hydrogen & carbon share electrons pretty fairly, which makes them “nonpolar” (meaning they have even charge distribution) and thus hydrophobic – they’re excluded by the surrounding water, forcing them to seek refuge in the protein’s interior (so don’t expect to find them on the surface of a protein).

-Valine’s R group is an “isopropyl” group (propyl meaning 3) – 3 C’s sticking out like a V. Stick a methylene (CH2) in there to push the V further away and you get leucine.
+Valine’s R group is an “isopropyl” group (propyl meaning 3) – 3 C’s sticking out like a V. Stick a methylene (CH₂) in there to push the V further away so it’s more like a Y and you get leucine.
 Move the branch point in 1 and you get isoleucine.
 We call this R group a “sec-butyl” group, a 4 carbon (C)(“butyl”) chain attached 2 backbone at its SECond C. The bulkiness close to the backbone limits its flexibility, so like valine, it doesn’t like to form helices.

-Their similarities don’t stop with shape and water-unhappiness.
-They are all “essential” amino acids, meaning that your body can’t make it so you need to get it from your food (you still need the “nonessential ones, you just don’t need to get them “pre-made” in your feed!
+The similarities of these 3 amino acids don’t stop with shape and water-unhappiness.
+They are all “essential” amino acids, meaning that your body can’t make it so you need to get it from your food (you still need the “nonessential ones, you just don’t need to get them “pre-made” in your food!

 They also share breakdown (catabolism) machinery.
-So if something goes wrong with one of these shared machines, the breakdown of all 3 is impacted, and this is the case with Maple Syrup Urine Disease (MSUD) – aka branched-chain aminoaciduria, which is an “inborn error of metabolism” (genetic problem with processing biochemicals) first described in 1950s.
+So if something goes wrong with one of these shared machines, the breakdown of all 3 is impacted, and this is the case with Maple Syrup Urine Disease (MSUD) – aka branched-chain aminoaciduria.
+MSUD is an “inborn error of metabolism” (genetic problem with processing biochemicals) which was first described in 1950s.
 It doesn’t affect the processing of *all* biochemicals – instead it affects the breakdown of branched-chain amino acids (BCAAs) – valine and leucine, which we’ve already seen, and isoleucine, which we’re looking at today.

 Amino acids can get into the brain via specialized amino acid transporters.
 BCAAs enter through a transporter called LAT1.
 But multiple amino acids (large, neutral ones) have to share this “single door.”
 There are lots of copies of this “door” but there are LOTS more amino acids trying to get in.
 Just like a crowd on Black Friday, there can be quite a traffic jam to get in, with the more “aggressive” molecules “jumping the line”